sk8thing/vigenere/README.md

 To run the application you need to create a text file containing the cipher text.
 The cipher text should only contain letters from A-Z, diacritics, punctuation marks and other symbols should be unencrypted.
 The length of the cipher text highly affects the success rate of decrypting, it should be around 200 characters minimum including whitespaces for a high probability of decrypting.
-After creating the file, you can simply do
+After creating the file, you can simply do (providing a key argument only decrypts the text using it)
 ```
-./cvigenere.exe path/to/example.txt
+./cvigenere.exe path/to/example.txt key
 ```
 ## How it works
 The cryptanalysis of the Vigenere cipher is split up in 3 steps: